Der Runenberg: Themes

-A central theme of the text is that of the Venusberg, which can be seen in Tieck's story Der getreue Eckbart und der Tannhäuser, and several other Romantic tales, such as Joseph von Eichendorff's Das Marmorbild.
-In Der Runenberg, the mountain is unhospitable, a desolate place in which dwells the "supernaturally beautiful woman", a manifestation of Venus.
+A central theme of the text is that of the Venusberg, which can be seen in Tieck's story Der getreue Eckbart und der Tannhäuser and several other Romantic tales, such as Joseph von Eichendorff's Das Marmorbild.
+In Der Runenberg, the mountain is inhospitable, a desolate place in which dwells the "supernaturally beautiful woman", a manifestation of Venus.
 The bleak environment of the mountain is contrasted with the wholesome domestic environment of the fertile, light plain where Christian lives with his family.

-Der Runenberg shares many themes with Tieck's 1797 story Der blonde Eckbert - both stories feature a "Waldweib", a "woman of the woods"; this manifests itself in Der Runenberg in the Venus-like figure which Christian encounters, and in Der blonde Eckbert as the woman with whom Bertha lives in her childhood.
-In both tales, this woman possesses supernatural qualities, and is capable of transforming into different forms; in Der Runenberg it can be argued that the Venus-like woman, the stranger who brings Christian gold and the ugly Waldweib are all manifestations of the same being.
+Der Runenberg shares many themes with Tieck's 1797 story Der blonde Eckbert—both stories feature a "Waldweib", a "woman of the woods"; this manifests itself in Der Runenberg in the Venus-like figure which Christian encounters and in Der blonde Eckbert as the woman with whom Bertha lives in her childhood.
+In both tales, this woman possesses supernatural qualities and is capable of transforming into different forms; in Der Runenberg, it can be argued that the Venus-like woman, the stranger who brings Christian gold, and the ugly Waldweib are all manifestations of the same being.